-Severe hearing loss is a qualified disability under the Social Security Disability Act, but you must prove to the Social Security Administration (SSA) that you meet all eligibility requirements in order to receive Social Security Disability (SSD).
+Severe hearing loss is a qualified disability under the Social Security Disability Act, but you must prove to the Social Security Administration (SSA) that you meet all eligibility requirements in order to receive Social Security Disability Insurance (SSDI).
 The following tips may prevent you from experiencing hang-ups or common hurdles in the application process.

 The SSA sets specific measurements for what it considers disabling hearing loss.
 The Blue Book disability listing for hearing loss outlines these requirements: